 OAA Title IIIB funds are the least restrictive of all Title III funds.
 Minimum expenditures are required in three categories, In Home (3%), Legal (3%), and Access Services (18%), totaling 24% of the total.
-For the four fiscal years covered by this Area Plan, July 2025 through June 2029, RVCOG will meet or exceed all minimums and focus its OAA Title IIIB funding on the following priorities:
+For the four fiscal years covered by this Area Plan, July 2025 through June 2029, RVCOG will meet or exceed all minimums in these categories.
+After analyzing the results from the conducted needs assessment and current documented program needs RVCOG will focus its OAA Title IIIB discretionary funding on the following priorities: